Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 	#head -n 100 reviews_Movies_and_TV_5.json | ./map_NLP.py | sort | ./reduce_NLP.py
 	//command to show the first 50 element in file and use mapper and reducer to get the result
 	```
-	check the n in reduce_NLP.py, to run the test code, the `head -n number` should bigger than the n in the reduce_NLP.py
+	check the `n value` in reduce_NLP.py.
+	In order to run the test code, the command head -n `number` the number should be bigger than the n value in the reduce_NLP.py

 ## 12. Running MapReduce_NLP in Hadoop